tanyalrogers/GPEDM/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-**Disclaimer: This is a very much a work in progress.
-Use at your own risk.**
+**Disclaimer: This is very much a work in progress.
+Use at your own risk and please report any problems.**

-This is version 0.0.0.9005
+This is version 0.0.0.9006

-This package contains functions for fiting hierarchical, separable length scale GP models with automatic relevance determination (ARD) for use in Empirical Dynamic Modeling (EDM) and other applications.
+This package contains functions for fiting hierarchical, separable length scale Gaussian process (GP) models with automatic relevance determination (ARD) for use in Empirical Dynamic Modeling (EDM) and other applications.
 This is an adaptation of code originally developed by Stephan Munch in MATLAB.

 The main function is `fitGP` which is used to train the model and can also produce predictions if desired.
 Use `summary.GP` to view a summary,